 In recent years, through a program that is known as Emiratisation, the UAE government has placed significant pressure of companies to assist them to reduce unemployment amongst nationals.
 This has led to a reduction in opportunities for foreign workers and it can be very difficult to secure work.
 The majority of expats who are based here are on international contracts that were secured whilst in their home countries.

 Expat Info Desk currently has a city guide available for living in Dubai.
-This exhaustive guide contains everything you need to know about relocating to this city and will assist you to:
+This exhaustive guide contains everything you need to know about before moving to the UAE and will assist you to:

 Unlike a book, the guides are regularly reviewed and updated in order to ensure that the information is accurate and reliable and because the guides are written by real expats who live and work in Dubai, you can be assured that you are accessing the information that you need as written by people who really are in the know.